Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 Dr. Emin Gül

-Reviewed by · Reviewed in accordance with our Editorial Standards.
+Reviewed by · Reviewed in accordance with our editorial standards.

 FUE vs DHI is one of the most common comparisons people make when looking for a hair transplant.
 Understanding the differences between DHI vs FUE helps you choose the method that fits your goals, lifestyle, and budget.